vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/localtunneldebugger.md

 # Adding Providers to the Local Tunnel Debugger

 The Local Tunnel Debugger is intended to provide a local debugging option that includes the benefits of remote debugging.
-Traffic from the cluster is rerouted to the version of the service running locally, so that developers can run and debug their code while freely communicating with resources in the cluster.
+Traffic from the cluster is rerouted to the version of the application running locally, so that developers can run and debug their code while freely communicating with resources in the cluster.